NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 `--sysinfo`

   The data are JSON data coming from `sonar sysinfo`, identifying one particular system, one record exactly.

+`--slurm-sacct`

+  The data are "free CSV" data coming from `sacctd`, which extracts data from the Slurm databases using `sacct`.

 `--data-path=<path>`